-- 4. Parts of an Affidavit - (a) Style of Proceeding
+4. Parts of an Affidavit

+(a) Style of Proceeding

-An affidavit is headed with the style and number of the proceeding.
-The heading in the affidavit may be abbreviated under SCCR 22-3(5) to name only the first plaintiff, defendant and other party, if any, followed by the words "and others."
+An affidavit is headed with the style of proceeding, which may be abbreviated under SCCR 22-3(5) to name only the first plaintiff, defendant and other party, if any, followed by the words "and others."
 The abbreviation "et al." is no longer used.
+Ensure that the registry location and file number are included.

-Each affidavit must be endorsed, in the top right-hand corner of the title page, above the style of proceeding, with the first name and last name of the deponent, the sequential number indicating whether it is the first, second, third, etc. affidavit of that specific deponent, and the date on which the affidavit was made (SCCR 22-2(3)).
+Each affidavit must be endorsed, in the top right-hand corner of the first page, above the style of proceeding, with the first and last name of the deponent, the sequential number indicating whether it is the first, second, third, etc. affidavit of that specific deponent, and the date on which the affidavit was made (SCCR 22-2(3)).